Pedro de Toledo (viceroy of Naples)

 Pedro Álvarez de Toledo y Zúñiga (13 July 1484 – 21 February 1553) was a Spanish politician.
 The first effective Spanish viceroy of Naples, in 1532–1552, he was responsible for considerable social, economic and urban improvement in the city and southern Italian kingdom in general.
 He was the father-in-law of Cosimo I de' Medici, Grand Duke of Tuscany.

 Biography

 Early life

-Pedro was born in 1484 near Salamanca in Spain, the second son of Fadrique Álvarez de Toledo, 2nd Duke of Alba and wife Isabel de Zúñiga y Pimentel.
+Pedro was born in 1484 near Salamanca in Spain, the second son of Fadrique Álvarez de Toledo, 2nd Duke of Alba and Isabel de Zúñiga y Pimentel.
 His paternal grandmother was Maria Enríquez, the half-sister of Juana Enríquez, the Queen Consort of Aragon through her marriage to widower king of Aragon Juan II of Aragon, and the mother of Ferdinand II of Aragon and ancestress of Habsburgs.
 Through this relation, Charles V, Holy Roman Emperor and King of Spain was a second cousin of Don Pedro.